LGBTQIA2S+

 (She/Her)

-Modalities: Compassion Focused Therapy, Somatic Therapy, Cognitive Behavioral
+Modalities: Compassion Focused Therapy, Feminist Theory, Somatic Therapy, Mindfulness, Guided Breath-Work, Trauma-Informed Yoga, Cognitive Behavioral Therapy, Trauma Informed Care, Person-Centered Therapy.

 Insurances: None